-Amy Klobuchar joins 2020 Democratic field, promising to win back Midwest voters from Trump
+Amy Klobuchar joins 2020 Democratic field, promising to win back Midwest voters from Trump in snowy speech

 Klobuchar, a moderate, Midwestern Democrat who has served in the Senate since 2007, highlighted in speech her ability to work across the aisle with Republicans and her "grit" as Democrats try to win back voters in a region that supported then-candidate Donald Trump in the 2016 race.

-"We worked across the aisle to get the federal funding and we rebuilt that I-35W bridge — in just over a year,” Klobuchar said in her speech with the Interstate 35 bridge over the Mississippi River as her backdrop.
-“That's community.
+"We worked across the aisle to get the federal funding and we rebuilt that I-35W bridge — in just over a year," Klobuchar said in her speech with the Interstate 35 bridge over the Mississippi River as her backdrop.
+"That's community.
 That's a shared story.
-That's ordinary people doing extraordinary things," she says in her prepared remarks.
+That's ordinary people doing extraordinary things," she said in her prepared remarks.

 She added: "But that sense of community is fracturing across our nation right now, worn down by the petty and vicious nature of our politics.
 We are all tired of the shutdowns and the putdowns, of the gridlock and the grandstanding.
 Today on this snowy island, we say enough is enough.
 Our nation must be governed not from chaos but from opportunity.
 Not by wallowing over what's wrong, but my marching inexorably toward what's right."